Wafa May Elamin

 Having always been very mission driven, Wafa May is excited to couple her extensive experience in nonprofit management, advocacy, coalition-building, and community-based development with her educational foundations in Environmental Policy and Planning towards advancing VA-REA’s vision for Renewable Energy in Virginia.

 Email Wafa May:

 Nicole serves as the Membership Coordinator for VA-REA as of May 2018, where she manages VA-REA outreach, event coordination, communication, and media.
-She also works for Secure Futures in the Richmond, VA office where she handles marketing for the solar developer.
+She also works for Secure Futures in the Richmond, VA office where she handles marketing, customer service, and policy analysis for the solar developer.

 Nicole graduated from the University of Virginia with a bachelor’s degree in Global Development Studies in Sustainability with an Economics minor.
 Her academic focus centered on sustainable policy, business development, and community planning.

 Board of Directors